 Weed Control: Weed can be counter-productive if not properly managed in cucumber farm.
 Hand weeding

 herbicide can be used to control weeds.
-These two methods have their benefits and limitations; however weed can be effectively controlled without the use of herbicide by making use of Mulching films to cover beds and using agricultural waste like rice straw to cover the furrow.
+These two methods have their benefits and limitations; however weed can be effectively controlled without the use of herbicide by making use of plastic mulching films to cover beds and using agricultural waste like rice straw to cover the furrow.
 Where there is no waste, herbicide can be used to control the furrow weeds.
 Herbicide could be injurious if allowed to touch cucumber plant.
-The use of mulching film has drastically reduced the cost of weeding.
+The use of plastic mulching film has drastically reduced the cost of weeding.

 Staking and Pruning: Staking and pruning are very important in cucumber production and benefits are numerous.
 Staking provides support for growing cucumbers and prevents the fruits from touching the ground where which it can be attacked by pests and diseases.
 Pruning also prevents the fruits from touching the ground and promotes bigger fruits.
 Pruning is usually done at early stage before fruiting.